Viibrant/covid-dashboard/README.md

 ## 🧐 About <a name = "about"></a>

 This is the result of me learning how best to visualise data, a key skill for any data scientist; telling a story.
-The arguably most contemporary and useful live dataset right now is COVID statistics, sourced from the NHS' own api.
+The arguably most contemporary and useful live data right now are the COVID statistics, sourced from the NHS' own api.

 ## 🏁 Getting Started <a name = "getting_started"></a>